-The Municipal Building Department or Health Unit, and if applicable a Conservation Authority examines septic system design and approves septic permit applications, issues septic permits for the construction of septic systems, and does inspections for septic systems regulated under Part 8 of the Ontario Building Code.
+The Municipal Building Department or Health Unit, and if applicable, a Conservation Authority, examines septic system design and approves septic permit applications, issues septic permits for the construction of septic systems, and does inspections for septic systems regulated under Part 8 of the Ontario Building Code.
 The Municipal Officials regulate the design, construction, and approval of septic systems with a design capacity of less than 10,000 litres per day on one lot.
 The rate at which the wastewater will be absorbed into the soil is called a "T" time.
 "T" time is equal to the number of minutes it takes for the water level to drop per cm in a water-filled hole in the receiving soil.
 In sandy soil, a typical T time is less than 10 (meaning it took less than 10 minutes for the water level to drop 1 cm in the water-filled hole).
 But in sandy loam soil, the T time could be 20 or more because the smaller soil particles are slowing the rate of absorption.
-The worst soil though is clay where the T time is typically well over 50 because clay particles are so fine and tightly packed.
-Once the maximum amount of wastewater that the building could produce on a daily basis (Daily Sewage Flow) and the "T" time are identified, we can design the septic system accordingly.
+The worst soil, though, is clay, where the T time is typically well over 50 because clay particles are so fine and tightly packed.
+Once the maximum amount of wastewater that the building could produce daily (Daily Sewage Flow) and the "T" time are identified, we can design the septic system accordingly.
 Each type of septic system then has a different equation to be used to design the septic system.

 Ontario Building Code Design Standards for Designing a Septic System

-General Requirements for Septic Design
+General Requirements for Septic System Design

 Site Evaluation